Labradoodles

 The "Sit" command is an easy way for your Labradoodle puppy to show off their good manners.
 They can sit when a visitor arrives, when you come across a friend out walking, when preparing their dinner, or when they need to wait for just about anything you can think of.

 Labradoodle Puppy"Sit" is also the easiest exercises to practice because you can have them to sit whenever and wherever you like.
-This command particularly good for everyday things, like having their leash attached before heading out for a walk.

 The technique of this command is to say their name and then "Sit!"
 Any command you give your Labradoodle should be preceded by their name, because you want to get their attention so they know you're talking to them.